Requirements: All account types

 Social Media links will only appear on the landing page for Web Premium subscriptions, when landing pages are enabled on your interface.
 After you enter the information, an icon will appear for each social media site on the location's landing page which will link to their profile on the applicable social media site.
 Do not include the entire url.
 Follow the examples below as guidelines to enter your own data (the bolded part of the url is what should be entered):

 If you don't have information to fill out beyond the basic address information, you may save the location without filling out information under other headings or tabs.

-After you save the information, and select edit on the location, some additional information will appear after the Zip Code field:
+After you save the information, some additional information will appear after the Zip Code field:

 Latitude/Longitude: Bullseye will supply coordinates for you after you save the location, based upon the address you provide.

 Geocode Status: Bullseye will provide the status (street level, zip code level, or none) depending upon the information you provide.

 Last Geocoded: Bullseye will provide the date of the most recent date/time of when the location was geocoded.